Updated May 29, 2023

-Now A uses a key to encrypt the same message and sends over the same public platform however this time no one would be able to decode the message as its encrypted.
-The receiver, B will be using his decrypting key to again transform the message into a readable format.
-And even if C hacks the communication channel midway, and he alters the message, B will get error information when he tries to decrypt the same message.
+Now A uses a key to encrypt the same message and sends it over the same public platform; however, this time, no one would be able to decode the message as it’s encrypted.
+The receiver, B, will be using his decrypting key to transform the message into a readable format again.
+And even if C hacks the communication channel midway and he alters the message, B will get error information when he tries to decrypt the same message.

 How is Cryptography Used?

 The basic objective of cryptography is to secure the authenticity and integrity of a message.
 The concept of having electronic keys in a communication network is to ensure that the transmitted data reaches the receiver without any disruption.
-By the assistance of secured computer systems, the sender is now able to decipher the information with the cryptographic keys and algorithms.
+With the assistance of secured computer systems, the sender can now decipher the information with the cryptographic keys and algorithms.

 Why do we need Cryptography?

 The essential elements that create the platform for cryptography are:

 Different cryptographic keys and algorithms are available to suit the needs of different actions.
-Financial transactions, security-related information’s, administration, law and more, wherever electronic communication takes place, cryptography has a major role to play.
+Financial transactions, security-related information, administration, law, and more, wherever electronic communication occurs, cryptography has a major role in the play.

 How will this Technology Help you Grow your Career?

 The concept of cryptography has boomed over the last 4-5 years.
-Major companies like Uber, eBay, GEICO and lot more are looking for professionals having expertise in this technology.
-Right starting from managers, developers, data scientists and more, this technology has a broad spectrum of employment avenues for young professionals.
+Major companies like Uber, eBay, GEICO and a lot more are looking for professionals having expertise in this technology.
+Right starting from managers, developers, data scientists, and more, this technology has a broad spectrum of employment avenues for young professionals.

-Our world is advancing faster than ever before and it’s easy to lose sight of the foundational elements of technology that enable us to live our lives the way we do.
-Cryptography went from being a technique used to communicate with the military to be one of the cornerstones of the modern world.
+Our world is advancing faster than ever before, and it’s easy to lose sight of the foundational elements of technology that enable us to live our lives the way we do.
+Cryptography went from being a technique used to communicate with the military to be one of the modern world’s cornerstones.
 With innovations and advancements, cryptography has the potential to propel the world to new heights.